Day-by-Day / August 27, 1804

 Yankton Sioux visitors

-Yankton, SD After a prairie fire is set to signal the Sioux to come council, a Yankton man and two boys arrive.
-Drouillard fails to find Shannon who failed to return from a hunting trip.
+Reaching the present Yankton, South Dakota area, they set a fire to signal the Sioux to a council.
+A Yankton man and two boys arrive.
+Drouillard fails to find Pvt.
+Shannon who has not returned from a hunting trip, and Lewis collects a specimen of lemon scurfpea.

 Bluff of White Clay ‘Marl’